uikit/uikit-site/docs/pages/marker.md

 ## Accessibility

-The Marker component handles setting the appropriate WAI-ARIA Roles and Properties.
+The Marker component automatically sets the appropriate WAI-ARIA roles, states and properties.

-The element has a `role="button"` and a property `aria-label`.
+- The *marker* has the `aria-label` property, and if an `<a>` element is used, the `button` role.

 ***